-Genova is located in the north of Italy on the west coast, also called Genoa in German.
-I studied there for half a year in 2017 and lived with three Italians.
-I've been asked a few times what it was like in Africa !?
-Genova therefore leads to less confusion.
-I loved roaming the streets and discovering new statues and gardens!
+In the north of Italy on the west coast is Liguria with, in my opinion, the most beautiful fishing town of Genova, in German als called Genua. .
+I studied there for half a year in 2017 and lived with three Italian women.
+I loved roaming the streets and always discovering new statues and gardens!

-The cheap aperitivi are particularly popular for students or travelers with little money.
-Order a cocktail and for 2 euros more you can help yourself from a buffet or get three starters delivered to the table.
+The cheap ones are particularly good for students or travelers with little money Aperitivi popular.
+If you order a cocktail, you can help yourself to a snack buffet for an additional charge of only 2 euros or you can have three starters delivered to the table.
+It's almost unbelievable, isn't it?

-Can I speak italian fluently?
-It´s okay.
-When I moved in with the Italians, I learned the language quickly because they couldn't speak English.
-Angelica was super warmly, although we often had no idea what the other person was talking about.
-I am currently learning Portuguese, so I often have a mix of both languages in my head and talk pitalian.
+How is my Italian?
+Honestly, so-so.
+When I moved in with the Italians, I learned the language very quickly because my roommates couldn't speak English.
+Angelica was super welcoming even though we often had no idea what the person was talking to us about.
+I'm currently learning Portuguese, so I often have a colorful mix of both languages in my head.

-I often listen to Italian radio so that I don't forget all the vocabulary.
-It's also great for learning a language.
+I often listen to Italian radio so as not to forget all the vocabulary.
+For me, music is the best and easiest way to learn a language!

 Fishing village Nervi

-If my Italian teacher Guiseppe is reading this, many thanks for telling me about Nervi .
-The small fishing village, a suburb of Genova, talkes a place in my hear forever.
-For 1,50 Euro (100-minute ticket) you can reach from Genova Nervi by train or bus within 10 minutes.
+If my Italian teacher Guiseppe reads this, thank you very much for letting me know about Nervi told!!
+The small fishing village, a suburb of Genoa, has grown particularly dear to me.
+For 1.50 euros (100-minute ticket) you can go from Genoa to Nervi by train or bus, it only takes about 10 minutes.

-At many lectures there was a 5-minute break in between, during which time my fellow students got an espresso or met the lecturer on the balcony to smoke.
-Conveniently, this is located next to each lecture hall.
+In many lectures there was a 5-minute break in between, during which time my fellow students got an espresso or met the lecturer on the balcony to smoke.
+Conveniently, there is a small terrace next to each lecture hall.

 On the Via Settembre there are boutiques and small cafés, including the Bialetti shop with traditional espresso pots.